TheRoddyWMS/Roddy-Default-Plugin/README.md

 ```

 This will declare two environment scripts and select the "workflowEnvironment_conda" as the environment to use.
-If appropriate, the user running the workflow can still override this setting and select `lsf.sh` as job environment by defining  e.g. `--cvalue="workflowEnvironmentScript:workflowEnvironment_lsf"` on the command line.
+If appropriate, the user running the workflow can still override this setting and select `lsf.sh` as job environment by defining, e.g. `--cvalue="workflowEnvironmentScript:workflowEnvironment_lsf"` on the command line.
 In this example, environment scripts need to be located in the `resources/environments` directory in the plugin, which is copied to the execution host.

 You may want to specify dedicated job-environment scripts for individual cluster jobs.